-Cabinets come in three basic types—stock & RTA, semi-custom, and custom, each with its own strengths and weaknesses.
-Understanding their similarities and differences will help you decide which cabinet is best for you.
+Cabinets come in three basic types: stock and RTA, semi-custom, and custom.
+However, they each have their own unique attributes.
+Understanding their similarities and differences will help you decide which kitchen cabinet is best for you.

 Stock and Ready-To-Assemble (RTA) Cabinets

-Designed to be economical, stock and ready-to-assemble (RTA) cabinets are mass produced in a factory and are available to buy off-the-shelf.
+Designed to be economical, stock and ready-to-assemble (RTA) cabinets are available to buy off-the-shelf.
 They are pre-built to standard sizes and offer limited design choices.
-Stock and RTA cabinets often use inferior materials to keep the cost down, with most stock and some RTA cabinets using particleboard for the back and sides.
+Stock and RTA cabinets often use economical materials to keep the cost down.

-In contrast to stock and RTA cabinets, custom cabinets often offer nearly unlimited choices of shapes and colors and can fit any odd size or corner.
-Built to your exact specifications, they tend toward longer lead times and higher price tags.
+In contrast to stock and RTA cabinets, custom cabinets offer a vast choice of shapes, colors and sizes.
+They are built to exact specifications, meaning they usually take longer to build and thus have higher price tags.
 Among custom cabinet makers, price, quality and delivery time vary widely.
-A few custom brands are built in factories, while most are built on-site on in a local workshop.
+A few custom brands are built in factories, but most are built on-site in a local workshop.

 Semi-custom cabinets represent the best of both worlds.
-With a wide variety of the most popular styles and colors available in semi-custom cabinets, most homeowners find the look they want.
-Most semi-custom cabinet brands are well-engineered with high quality standards.
-Adjustment options and custom modifications help ensure a tailored fit.
+With a wide variety of the most popular styles and colors available in semi-custom cabinets, homeowners can easily find the look they want.
+Most semi-custom cabinet brands are also well-engineered using high-quality standards.
+Moreover, adjustment options and custom modifications help ensure a tailored fit.

 Summary: Stock & RTA vs. Semi-Custom vs. Custom

 Mass-produced in preset sizes

 Most popular selections

 Custom modifications in 1″ increments, modular storage solutions